 Indian Gaming Expo 2016 (or IGX for short) was an event well done since it was one of the rare occasions the general audience was allowed to experience gaming tech that hasn’t reached India yet.
-Sadly, many of you aren’t from Mumbai and you weren’t there to play it, Luckily I was there at IGX 2016 and will tell you the details of my first CONSOLE VR experience.
+Sadly, many of you aren’t from Mumbai and you weren’t there to play it, so I was at IGX to tell you the details of India’s first CONSOLE VR experience.

 I reached at Sony’s VR booth (Booth is too small of a word) an hour before the event, where there were 6 PS4 systems in line with 6 VR games and demos.
 The main ones being Until Dawn: Rush of Blood, Driveclub VR and Batman Arkham VR.
 And there were 3 demos, 2 from Sony’s VR worlds (Ocean’s Descent and The London Heist), and the Resident Evil 7 demo.

 I played the VR games first, and as a PC gamer noticed one thing, Resolution.
 The VR game was running off the PS4 and while the VR headset has a 1080p screen, the render is anything but high-res.
 The upscaling and interpolation tech is definitely next level here, since I couldn’t see the screen-door effect or any issues regarding framerate .

 It felt like an 800×600 display, honestly.
 But it was very smooth, almost felt like 90-120 FPS.
 The Until Dawn VR spinoff was an on the rails shooter, that showed promise with multiple objects, breakable environment and contained the usual VR rollercoaster.
 It was the complete package, I loved it.
 The game seemed to cause no load on the CPU, but the graphics seemed dated, with the absence of dynamic lighting and shadows, low res textures, and no reflections, but I had good fun on the VR.